Jaya-Mathur/Exploratory-Insights-on-Sleep-Patterns/README.md

 **Explanatory Insights on Sleep Patterns**

-This project provides an Exploratory Data Insignts on sleep data.
+This project provides an Exploratory Data Insights on sleep data.
 The analysis focuses on uncovering patterns, trends, and correlations in sleep behavior, as well as providing insights into various aspects of sleep metrics like sleep duration, sleep quality, and sleep stages.

 **Dataset**